danielmiguel320/pdsnd_github/README.md

 An interactive program that allows you to view the data of the bikeshare program from various cities.

 ### Files used
-bikeshare_2.py, chicago.csv, new_york_city.csv and washington.csv
+*Data files
+    *chicago.csv
+    *new_york_city.csv
+    *washington.csv

+*Program Files and imported libraries
+    *bikeshare_2.py
+    *time library
+    *pandas library
+    *numpy library

 ### Credits
 I came up with most of the code myself.
-The only exception was the chunker function, that was created by the wonderful folks @Udacity!
+The only exception was the chunker function, that was created by the wonderful folks @Udacity.
 Thanks guys!